 Salt management

-Salt will not be given or sold to any company or organisation, unless under specific instruction of the Roads and Grounds Manager.
+Salt will not be given or sold to any company or organisation, unless under specific instruction of the Roads Manager.
 Organisations wishing to acquire or procure salt should be directed to the appropriate local merchants.

 We obtain salt supplies for de-icing through a contract with Compass Minerals as the main supplier.
-Regular contact is maintained between us and the supplier to ensure the supply is treated as a service rather than a simple commodity purchase.
+Regular contact is maintained between us and the supplier to ensure that the supply is treated as a service rather than a simple commodity purchase.
 Salt will be restocked throughout the winter season.

 Training and development

-Roads Services ensures that all personnel involved in the Winter Service Plan, are trained or experienced to demonstrate competence in delivery of their duties.
-An annual evaluation and review of training requirements will be undertaken to ensure that all staff have the appropriate vocational and health and safety training / qualifications.
+Roads Services ensures that all personnel involved in the Winter Service Plan are trained or experienced to demonstrate competence in delivery of their duties.
+An annual evaluation and review of training requirements will be undertaken to ensure that all staff have the appropriate vocational and health and safety training/qualifications.

 Any identified training will be completed prior to the start of the winter season.